Osa-H3VR/Silent-Sully/README.md

  This decision also makes limited ammo runs easier, due to lack of "Infinite Ammo Stations".
 - Added a new pool, which should fill the space between a pistol and an smg, just like the tube fed shotguns fill between break action and magazine fed.
 - Weaker categories now spawn with more ammo/bigger mags/more mags to incentivise earlier buys.
+- New longer melee weapons category, not only enable you to save ammo, but now you can also safely knock over turrets with it.

 ## Installation
 Requires: TnhTweaker 1.6.0 and Deli 3.0
-1. Downlaod the release `.zip` file
+1. Download the release `.zip` file
 2. Unzip contents
 3. Place the `.deli` file into your `Steam\steamapps\common\H3VR\Deli\mods` folder